Systemcluster/editpe/README.md

 ## Features

 * Parsing and modification of portable executables
-* Resource editing including icons, manifests, version info and more
+* Resource editing including icons, manifests, subsystem, version info and more!
 * Resource transfer between files

 Compared to other resource editors like [rcedit](https://github.com/electron/rcedit), editpe takes great care to keep the modified executable in a valid state.
 It does this by parsing and rebuilding the complete resource directory as well as all file and section headers, keeping existing sections intact, and leaving any additional data at the end of the file in place.